WondooSeo/Global_Pairwise_Sequence_Alignment/README.md

 # Global Pairwise Sequence Alignment

-It's raw code of global pairwise sequence alignment written with Python.
+It's raw code of global pairwise sequence alignment algorithm written with Python.

 Only you need is pure Python.
 You don't have to download any package from Anaconda, and so on.